snarkdotart/snarkcontract/README.md

 See the following remarks regarding several functions that require additional explanation:

-- function **addToken**() of *SnarkBase contract* creates a new token and moves it to the artist's wallet as soon as it created.
+- function **addToken**() of *SnarkBase contract* creates a new token and moves it to the artist's wallet as soon as it is minted.
 A profit share scheme has to exist before the token minting begins;
-- function **setTokenAcceptOfLoanRequest**() of *SnarkBase contract* sets or cancels the owner's agreement to participate in lending of their tokens to other owners.
+- function **setTokenAcceptOfLoanRequest**() of *SnarkBase contract* sets or cancels the owner's agreement to participate in loans of their tokens to other owners.
 Note that the owner's agreement doesn't revise automatically during a token transfer from one owner to another.
 Owner of the token has to change it manually if he wishes to update their agreement participation;
-- function **getTokenListForOwner**() of *SnarkBase contract*  returns owner's tokens regardless of the presense of an active loan;
+- function **getTokenListForOwner**() of *SnarkBase contract*  returns owner's tokens regardless of the presence of an active loan;
 - function **createLoan**() of *SnarkLoan contract* creates a loan.
 Note that period of the loan cannot overlap with existing loans.
 - function **getLoanId**() of *SnarkLoan contract*  returns either the current active loan id or the next future loan id.

 SnarkERC721 contract is based on Non Fungible Token (NFT) Standard (ERC-721)

-_Snark provides a practical use case for digital collectibles by pioneering ERC-721, a non-fungible token protocol._

-A standard interface allows any Non Fungible Token (NFTs) on Ethereum to be handled by general-purpose applications.
-In particular, it will allow for Non Fungible Token (NFTs) to be tracked in standardized wallets and traded on exchanges.

-There are functions of ERC721 which work differently depending on conditions.
+There are functions of ERC721 contract that were modified from the ERC-721 standard to fit the project requirements.

 - function **balanceOf**(address _owner) returns a balance of owner's tokens.
-If any loan is active then the algorithm of balance calculation changes and it lets you see all tokens which were agreed for a participating in loan.
+If there is an active loan present, the balance calculation lets the loan creator, during the duration of the loan, see the tokens whose owners agreed to participate in loans.
 - function **transferFrom**(address _to, uint256 _tokenId).
-This function declared as payable which means that if you send ether upon calling it then it will split the ether according to a profit share scheme if the last one were set up by an artist.
+This function is declared as payable which means that if you send ether upon calling it then it will split the ether according to a profit share scheme set up by an artist.
 - function **tokenOfOwnerByIndex**(address _owner, uint256 _index) returns the owner's tokens by index.
-But in a case when a loan is active it also returns tokens which were agreed to participate in loans.
+If there is an active loan present, during the duration of such a loan, the function also returns the tokens whose owners agreed to participate in the loan.

 (Source: [Ethereum, Non Fungible Token (NFT) Standard #721](https://github.com/ethereum/EIPs/issues/721))